Qizzok/DS-Discord-SL1/ds2.md

 - SL1 Blindfolded
   - Not allowed to see the screen, you need a clear webcam stream to prove.
 - SL1 & CoC Fist only
   - Vanquisher's Seal is not allowed.
-Show your rings / equipment screen after killing the bosses.
-- SL1 & CoC +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
+- SL1 & CoC +0 Weapons/+0 Armor/No Infusions/No Bleed/No Toxic/No Poison
-  - ~~Red Tearstone Ring is not allowed on this run.
-Beats the whole purpose of doing little damage.~~
-  - Offensive pyromancies are not allowed on this run.
+  - Red Tearstone Ring and offensive pyromancies are not allowed on this run.
 Beats the whole purpose of doing little damage.

 ## SL1 Legend Banned Equipment

 * Brightbug on base NG.
-* Offensive Pyromancies are not allowed for low damage runs
+* Offensive pyromancies are not allowed for low damage runs